-Spring barley responses to micronutrients have been uncommon in northern Idaho.
-If you are in doubt, have the soil tested and consult the Extension agricultural agent in your county.
+Winter barley responses to micronutrients have been uncommon in northern Idaho.
+If you are in doubt about your soils needs, have the soil tested and consult the Extension agricultural agent in your county.

 Try experimental lime applications on highly acid soils (less than pH 5.3) to determine whether the crop gives an economical response.
-Apply needed lime at a rate of 1 to 2 tons per acre and mix it well into the soil.
+Apply lime at a rate of 1 to 2 tons per acre and mix it well into the soil.
 For additional information see CIS 811, The Relationship of Soil pH and Crop Yields in Northern Idaho.